tunailgaz/webserver/README.md

        - docker container exec (nginx container id) nginx -t

-if you want to edit use custom nginx configurations you need to put a conf file into `nginx-vhost.d` volume which is external.
+if you want to use/edit custom nginx configurations you need to put a conf file into `nginx-vhost.d` volume which is external.

-### serving static files
-if you want to serve static files from nginx for example you have 'www.example.com' domain, and you run your web-app container with `- VIRTUAL_HOST=www.example.com`
+### serving static files from nginx container

 create a file named `www.example.com.conf` (this should match with `VIRTUAL_HOST`) and put it into `nginx-vhost.d` volume

-check ./examples/vhost.d folder for example custom settings

-in your `www.example.com.conf` file define how can nginx container access those static files `root /usr/share/nginx/html/www.example.com/static;` finally put your static folder into `nginx-html` volume
+in your `www.example.com.conf` file define how can nginx container access those static files' ex: `root /usr/share/nginx/html/www.example.com/static;` finally put your static folder into `nginx-html` volume

-yes a bit dirty and hacky but makes the job done. how about dynamic files?, you can create your own script that copies dynamic files into nginx shared folder same concept.